fernandaroeg/RoDaAd_ROS/groundtruth_data_adapter/README.md

 The log_estimated_path.txt is the file provided by the Robo@Home that contains the recorded pose of the robot during trajectory, and as this data is not timestamped the file hokuyo_processed.txt (which is the observation log for the laser scans of the same test) is used to extract the timestamps.
-These files were previously analyzed to see that the number of pose readings in the file log_estimated_path and number of laser readings in hokuyo_processed matched to avoid synchronization errors, this analysis is presented in the file:
+These files were previously analyzed to see that the number of readings in both files matched to avoid synchronization errors, this analysis is presented in the file:
 Dataset_scenarios_logs_gtruth_match

 The generated bags contain the groundtruth data provided in the Robo@Home dataset adapted to the ROS pose  and path messages.